Thursday, March 17, 2016

 -sweeping camera views of grimfaced gun-wielding dudes who unironically deliver clever tough-guy lines before opening fire,

--a character sitting in the middle of the desert covered by a cloak for no visible reason before standing and letting the cloak blow away revealing a completely predictable sight.
+-a character sitting in the middle of the desert covered by a cloak as though hiding a great revelation before standing and letting the cloak blow away revealing something completely predictable.

 For every interesting idea, like the conclave of liberated robots inventing their ideal prototype of a future A.I. and coming up with something that looks part turtle and part cockroach (why would it look human after all?
 Humans are going extinct.
 It’s a unique perspective on A.I. that the next step in evolution would not resemble a primate) there are five groaningly clumsy action sequences that could have fallen loose from any fourth-rate action film and that have nothing to do with the motivations of this story.